explosion/spacy-course/chapters/en/slides/chapter3_03_extension-attributes.md

 False - The sky
 ```

-Notes: If you want to set extension attributes on a Span, you almost always want
+Notes: If you want to set extension attributes on a span, you almost always want
 to use a property extension with a getter.
 Otherwise, you'd have to update
 _every possible span ever_ by hand to set all the values.

-In this example, the "get has color" function takes the span and returns whether
+In this example, the `get_has_color` function takes the span and returns whether
 the text of any of the tokens is in the list of colors.

 After we've processed the doc, we can check different slices of the doc and the
-custom "has color" property returns whether the span contains a color token or
+custom `._.has_color` property returns whether the span contains a color token
-not.
+or not.

 ---